MoonLoaf/InfiniteRunner/README.md

 I want to point out that the enhanced input system is currently broken for this sort of implementation of multiplayer in Unreal 5.1[Link to reported bug](https://issues.unrealengine.com/issue/UE-169979)

-I this bug first appeared to me quite late in my project and I want to emphasize that I have spent a lot of time trying to solve and degub this before realizing this is a known issue, which is why I have left most of my debugging in my code.
+This bug first appeared to me quite late in my project and I want to emphasize that I have spent a lot of time trying to solve and debug this before realizing this is a known issue, which is why I have left most of my debugging in my code.
 The work around I have found for this is plugging in Keyboard+moouse and TWO separate gamepads, one of which will control player 2.
 Sometimes this works with just one gamepad.